domenk/esp32-arduino-lib-builder-windows/README.md

 (Last command takes a while to execute on the first run.)

 If the last command prints *The following Python requirements are not satisfied* somewhere in the ouput, it failed.
 Run command `sudo pip install`, followed by packages listed in the output.
-Enclose package names in quotation marks and separate them with space.
+Enclose package names in quotation marks and separate them with a space.
 The following command should probably do the trick:

 `sudo pip install "pyparsing>=2.0.3,<2.4.0" "idf-component-manager~=1.0" "gdbgui==0.13.2.0" "pygdbmi<=0.9.0.2" "python-socketio<5" "itsdangerous<2.1" "kconfiglib==13.7.1" "reedsolo>=1.5.3,<=1.5.4" "bitstring>=3.1.6" "ecdsa>=0.16.0" "construct==2.10.54"`